-a research revealed that 80% of victorians are 4 times most likely to be killed by domestic violence
+research revealed that 80% of victorians are four times most likely to be killed by domestic violence

-A research conducted by the Australian Institute of Criminology revealed that 80% per cent of slain Victorians are four times most likely to be killed by domestic violence or by an acquaintance than by any other causes.
+Research conducted by the Australian Institute of Criminology revealed that 80% percent of slain Victorians are four times most likely to be killed by domestic violence or by an acquaintance than by any other causes.
 The research also showed that the most common weapons used were knives and sharp objects.
 Most offenders in domestic homicides were men who killed their female partners.

-Data from years 2008 – 2010 showed that 39 or 34 per cent of the recorded homicides in Victoria resulted from domestic violence.
-Nationally, of the 185 peopled killed because of domestic violence, 122 or 66% were committed by a lover.
+Data from years 2008 – 2010 showed that 39 or 34 percent of the recorded homicides in Victoria resulted from domestic violence.
+Nationally, of the 185 people killed because of domestic violence, 122 or 66% were committed by a lover.